-All University employees (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report incidents of discrimination and harassment of which they become aware in the scope of their work for the University to the Office of Equity unless they are a resource listed in Section II(A).
-Note: This does not require a person experiencing harm to report the incident.
-Failure to fulfill this reporting obligation will be referred to the appropriate office for corrective action.
+All University employees with supervisory or managerial authority (including student employees) and graduate students with teaching or supervisory authority, are obligated to promptly report incidents of discrimination and harassment of which they become aware in the scope of their work for the University to the Office of Equity unless they are a resource listed in Section II(A).
 The University encourages all individuals - including students not referenced above - to report discrimination and harassment.